muphy2-framework/muphy2/README.md

 Run the `muphy2` executive in parallel using mpirun, srun, or your sumbission manager.
 Examples are

-`mpirun -np 8 --machinefiles/machines-c2-gpu ./muphy2`

-`mpirun -np 128 --machinefiles/machines-all ./muphy2`
+`mpirun -np 16 --oversubscribe ./muphy2`

 `srun ./muphy2`